baiydaavi/baiydaavi-machine_learning_with_tensorflow2/README.md

 ## Repository Structure

+Here is what each file or folder in the repository contains:

+Folder:

+1. Figures - This folder contains the figures generated for the various algorithms.
+This folder is divided further into folders named based on the which algorithm the figures belong to.

+2. Training - This folder contains the training checkpoints for the various algorithms.
+This folder is divided further into folders named based on the which algorithm the training checkpoints belong to.

+Files:

+1. tf2_gan.ipynb - This file implements the GAN algorithm.

 ## Reading

 Refer to the resources provided below to better your understanding of important machine learning algorithms and their implementations.